 Ramadan is the 9th month of the Islamic calendar and celebrates the first revelation of the Quran to the prophet Muhammad.
-Fasting from sunrise to sunset is one of the Five pillars of Islam that muslims are encouraged to follow.
+Fasting from sunrise to sunset is one of the Five pillars of Islam that Muslims are encouraged to follow.
 The other 4 pillars being: Faith, Prayer, Charity, and the Pilgrimage to Mecca.
-During one month, Muslims refrain from eating and drinking during daylight time, but also generally refrain for any “sinful” behaviour.
-It is also a month of introspection and charity towards other.
+During one month, Muslims refrain from eating and drinking during daylight time, but also generally refrain from any “sinful” behavior.
+It is also a month of introspection and charity towards others.

 How is life going to be during Ramadan?
-That was one of the question I had when moving to Dubai.
-Well, actually for non muslims, life goes on during Ramadan.
-Lots of restaurant remain open, but cover their windows and their entrance with blinds, or room dividers … so that non muslim can have lunch/dinner inside, without ‘offending’ anyone passing by.
+That was one of the questions I had when moving to Dubai.
+Well, actually for non Muslims, life goes on during Ramadan.
+Lots of restaurants remain open, but cover their windows and their entrance with blinds, or room dividers … so that non-Muslims can have lunch/dinner inside, without ‘offending’ anyone passing by.
 After dawn, it is business as usual, with most of the restaurants serving alcohol.

-Ramadan is actually a confortable month for non muslim as offices usually close a couple of hours earlier than usual, and business is overall slowed down.
+Ramadan is actually a comfortable month for non-Muslim as offices usually close a couple of hours earlier than usual, and business is overall slowed down.
 But as a tourist, it is a bit inconvenient, so you might want to schedule your visit another time.
 (Check here the best time to visit Dubai)

-If you happen to visit Dubai anyway, make sure to attend an Iftar, the fast breaking meal.
-There are stunning buffets organised all around Dubai, offering delicious food often in an incredible 1001 nights setting.
-A must do for a taste of Dubai opulent tradition.
+If you happen to visit Dubai anyway, make sure to attend an Iftar, the fast-breaking meal.
+There are stunning buffets organized all around Dubai, offering delicious food often in an incredible 1001 nights setting.
+A must-do for a taste of Dubai opulent tradition.

 I had to answer this question more times than I can remember!
 It generally comes in the form of “What do you do during the weekend?
 Do you go to the mall ?”
-And the answer is YES, I sometime go to the mall, BUT not always!
+And the answer is YES, sometimes I go to the mall, BUT not always!

-I am definitely not an overactive person, so I don’t really feel the need to plan 20 activities over the week-end, but here is what my regular weekend looks like: Sleeping in the morning, followed by breakfast: sometimes homemade, sometimes delivered (yes there is such a thing as breakfast delivery), sometimes at a brunch place or a coffee shop (find my favourite breakfast places here.
+I am definitely not an overactive person, so I don’t really feel the need to plan 20 activities over the weekend, but here is what my regular weekend looks like: Sleeping in the morning, followed by breakfast: sometimes homemade, sometimes delivered (yes there is such a thing as breakfast delivery), sometimes at a brunch place or a coffee shop (find the best breakfast in Dubai here )